Bayingyi people: Arrival of the Portuguese

-Filipe de Brito e Nicote and the development of the Bayingyi identity
+Filipe de Brito and the development of the Bayingyi identity

 One of the best-known Portuguese adventurers was Filipe de Brito e Nicote, who served the Rakhine king, Min Razagyi.
-In 1599, de Brito was made governor of Syriam, a busy port on the Bago River in what is now Yangon’s Thanlyin Township, where the ruins of the country’s first Catholic church can be seen on a hilltop.
+In 1599, De Brito was made governor of Syriam, a busy port on the Bago River in what is now Yangon's Thanlyin Township, where the ruins of the country's first Catholic church can be seen on a hilltop.

 De Brito, who commanded a force of about 3,000 men, enraged the Burmese after his forces desecrated Buddha images, and in 1613 Syriam was attacked by the Taungoo dynasty king, Anaukpetlun.
 De Brito was captured and executed by impaling.
 The Portuguese community, between 4,000 and 5,000 people, was taken prisoner and marched to the Taungoo capital, Ava.
 Some sources say it took them 10 weeks to complete the journey.

 In 1628, Anaukpetlun was succeeded by King Thalun.
 He encouraged the Portuguese and their mixed-race families to integrate, and gave them the land where their ancestors live in Sagaing.
 Now the descendants of these Portuguese, heavily integrated both ethnically and culturally into the Bamar, live scattered across an unknown range of villages and towns in this region known as 'Anya'.

 Population

-An 1830 census put the population of the Bayingyi at somewhere roughly around 3,000, but it is entirely possible many thousands more have some Portuguese ancestry - at least 5,000 Portuguese adventurers and mercenaries came to and settled in Myanmar.
-Centuries of inter-marriage have left the Bayingyi more or less assimilated into the Bamar ethnic group of Myanmar, but they have still kept their sense of Portuguese identity and Roman Catholic Religion, and in some individuals obvious European phenotypes are still present.
+An 1830 census put the population of the Bayingyi at somewhere roughly around 3,000, but it is entirely possible many thousands more have some Portuguese ancestry – at least 5,000 Portuguese adventurers and mercenaries came to and settled in Myanmar, and some estimate up to 100,000 Bayingyi are dispersed across the villages of the Mu Valley.
+Centuries of inter-marriage have left the Bayingyi more or less assimilated into the Bamar ethnic group of Myanmar, but they have still kept their sense of Portuguese identity and Roman Catholic religion, and in some individuals obvious European phenotypes are still present.

+Persecution

+At the end of 2021 and through 2022 several Bayingyi villages in the Mu Valley were targeted by the Tatmadaw, leading to pro-democracy anti-government protests from the community.
+Agriculture and infrastructure was destroyed and livestock were killed.
+The villages were ransacked, hundreds of houses were looted and torched, with Catholic chapels also being targeted and razed.
+According to the International Association of Luso-Descendants (IALD) the village of Chaung Yoe was the hardest hit, and was allegedly attacked with artillery.
+After the attacks, only 20 of the 350 houses were left intact.
+The villagers were persecuted, terrorised and at least five were shot and killed while fleeing the attack, according to eyewitnesses.
+Several clergymen were arrested and their chapels were looted for gold and money.
+According to a Bayingyi eyewitness, the Catholic faith and 'foreign' traditions of his people is likely the reason for the attacks.